 - Merck Sharp & Dohme Corp. v.
 Sandoz Inc. et al.

-Mr. Wexler was lead counsel for Merck in patent infringement litigation defending Merck’s patent protecting the active ingredient in Emend® for Injection, an important drug for the prevention of chemotherapy-induced nausea and vomiting.
-After a six-day bench trial, Judge Sheridan of the District of New Jersey entered judgment in favor of Merck on all aspects of Sandoz’s invalidity defenses, resulting in a complete victory for Merck.
+Mr. Wexler was lead counsel for Merck in achieving a complete trial victory in patent infringement litigation relating to Merck’s Emend® for Injection, an important drug for the prevention of chemotherapy-induced nausea and vomiting.
+After a six-day bench trial, Judge Sheridan of the District of New Jersey entered judgment in favor of Merck on all aspects of Sandoz’s invalidity defenses, resulting in a successful outcome for Merck.
 In the course of the Court’s 80-page opinion finding in Merck’s favor, the Court noted the lack of credibility of Sandoz’s key expert witness who had been cross-examined by Mr. Wexler at trial.

 - Sanofi-Aventis US LLC et al. v.
 Eli Lilly & Co.